jknapp25/exogenesis/story.md

 He hadn't noticed the deep blackness he was now entering.
 The lights that lit up the night he had seen were now visible, but it wasn't night time.
 He asked himself if there would still be a night.

 The sphere lost it's dimensionality and became a small circle, growing smaller and smaller and smaller.
 Settling into it's position amongst the other lights.
-He sank to the floor exhausted.
+He recognized there was no use, and sank to the floor exhausted.